City Guide · Last updated 2 June 2026

 Are La Linea beaches free?

 Yes, all beaches in La Línea are 100% free and public.
-You only pay if you want to rent sun loungers or parasols at the main urban beaches.
+You only pay if you want to hire sun loungers or parasols at the main urban beaches.
 Most locals just bring a towel.

 Can you see Gibraltar from La Linea beaches?